Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

     You can also create playlist with metadata using the following code:

     ```csharp
-    var playlist = new MediaControlPlaylist("MyFavoriate",
+    var playlist = new MediaControlPlaylist("MyFavorite",
         new Dictionary<string, MediaControlMetadata>()
         {
             {"Song1", new MediaControlMetadata() {Author = "Someone"} },